basings/OsmAnd-custom-map-styles/README.md

 - forked from: OsmAnd (default.render.xml)
 - Description: Beautiful map colors without pop and too many colors.
 - Mode: all-rounder.
 It can be used for any mode (car, bike, foot, ...).
+- Notes: random house numbers at zoom level 16&17 are a thing from the past.
+House numbers start at zoom level 18.

 ![test](unimap-v1.jpg)